CheranMahalingam/COVID-19_Projections_SEIR_Model/README.md

 5. To run the web application use,

    ` npm start `

+6. The program will open on port 3000 and is available at http://localhost:3000

 # SEIR Model
 The model splits the population into four groups.
 Susceptible (people who are not immune